NawaMan/NullableJ/docs/Nullable.md

 The biggest difference (in the perspective of the user) is that `Nullable` embraces `null`.
 As the name imply,
-  the value wrapped inside `Nullable` can be null.
+  the value wrapped inside `Nullable` can be `null`.
 You can put null into it with `Nullable.of()`
-  -- there is no need for a separete `ofNullable(...)`.
+  -- there is no need for a separate `ofNullable(...)`.
 You can also get the value out using `get()` method without worry that it will throw an exception if the value is not present.
 `get()` will simply return `null`.
-This consolidate the way to get value in and out of `Nullable` or both `null` and non-`null`.
+This consolidates the way to get value in and out of `Nullable` or both `null` and non-`null`.
 These make `Nullable` a true "maybe monad".

 ## Complex nullable
 `Nullable` can be created using factory methods.
 Two of which (`Nullable.from(Supplier<T> supplier)` or `Nullable.nullable(Supplier<T> supplier)`), accept a supplier.
-When called, the supplier will be executed right away and if it throw NullPointerException, an empty Nullable is returned.
+When called, the supplier will be executed right away and if it throw `NullPointerException`, an empty `Nullable` is returned.
 This is very useful in case of a complex supplier to get the value such as long call chain expression.
 For example.